ice09/libra-message-signing/README.md

 * Alice sends Bob her address (0xALICE) and her public key (0xPUBKEY).
   * Optional: Bob can let Alice send a transaction, check the address and then retrieve the public key from the events.
-* Alice should sign a message sent by Bob to her (which includes a Nounce or timestamp to prevent replay attacks),
+* Alice should sign a message sent by Bob to her (which includes a Nounce or timestamp to prevent replay attacks).
-* Bob can verify that Alice signed the message by comparing with the public key.
+* Bob can verify that Alice signed the message by verifying the signed message against the public key.
-* Bob now knows that Alice controls address 0xALICE and can transfer money to this address.
+* Bob knows that Alice controls address 0xALICE and can safely transfer money to this address.
-* The message could be a contract, by signing the message Alice verified the contract.
+* Optional: The message could be a contract, by signing the message Alice accepts the contract.

 As a result, Alice signed the contractual agreement and gets the money transferred to the address which signed the message.
 There is no possibility of fraud in the process without necessity  of a trusted 3rd party.